schismtracker/schismtracker/docs/building_on_linux.md

     ../configure --enable-extra-opt
     make -j $(nproc || sysctl -n hw.ncpu || echo 2)

+The -j flag passed to make enables compilation on multiple threads.
 For debugging, and other settings, see `../configure --help`.

 ## Packaging Schism Tracker for Linux systems